1) My story begins the year after the Flood,

 He was defeated and put into prison,

-133) He was a snake to the end; I was sorry to see;
+133) He was a snake to the end, I was sorry to see;

-His ways he refused to forsake.
+His evil ways, he refused to forsake.

 To wallow in misery that himself he did make.